Located in the Northern Italian countryside, Parodi is a quaint town full of charm.

 With well over 100+ cats, they are in constant need of veterinary care, everything from blood tests to vaccinations to spaying and neutering to dentals to basic treatments.
 Common colds and infections can be passed around quite quickly.

-Are you in Italy?
-Maybe you can volunteer or help out.
+- Are you in Italy?
+Maybe you can volunteer and lend a hand.

-Are you able to take a cat?
+- Are you able to take a cat?
 Adopt!
-The cats are in need of loving forever homes.
+The cats need loving forever homes.

-Please hep the refuge and donate online.
-Check the wishlist and send a par.
+- Please help and donate online.
+Check the wishlist and send a donation.

-Please help spread the word about the refuge and share this article!
+- Please help spread the word and share this article!